 Some door attendants may use their skills to work in a different customer service environment.
 Some may work overseas for prestigious travel operators, including cruise liners.

-The Institute of Hospitality, Trinity Court,
+The Institute of Hospitality, 14 Palmerston Road,

 Tel: 020 8661 4900